MichaelCurrin/dev-cheatsheets/cheatsheets/containers/docker_compose.md

 docker-compose build
 ```

 Start containers.
-If the above step was skipped, the build will happen down
+If the above step was skipped, the build will happen now.

 ```sh
 docker-compose up
 ```

-Stop it with <kbd>ctrl+C</kbd>
+Stop it with <kbd>CTRL+C</kbd>

 Start containers again.
 This will **not** rebuild the image.